 At work we're involved in a citywide step challenge.
 Our organization, MassHire Lowell Career Center, is currently in first place with 10 days to go.
 One of my team members is in second place, 3,060 steps behind the city leader.
 I've taken it upon myself to coach her to the top.
 I'm pushing her to walk farther everyday.

 Now consider me your coach.
 I'm going to push you to engage on LinkedIn.
 I'm going to provide guidelines for you.
 When you read the entirety of this article, you'll probably be relieved.
 It will make sense to you.
 It won't seem so daunting.
 My goal is to get you up to speed in a month.
 That's right, one month.
 Here's what you will do.

 Of all the criteria, this is an important one.
 It's important because you'll increase your visibility and climb higher on the LinkedIn ladder (algorithm).
-Just so you know, it's important to have a kick-ass LinkedIn profile and a focused network; but to really make an impact, you have to be seen.
+Just so you know, it's important to have a profile that brands you and a focused network; but to really make an impact, you have to be seen.